-Facts & Figures
+Facts and Figures

-Our water system serves approximately 1,800 people through a little more than 800 connections.
-Our water source is groundwater drawn from two 70- foot deep drilled wells which are located at the end of Champlain Street and in Chamberlain Park.
+Our water system serves approximately 1,487 people through a little more than 820 service connections.
+Our water source is ground water drawn from two 70-foot-deep drilled wells which are located at the end of Champlain Street and in Chamberlain Park.
 The water is pretreated with 12.5% Sodium Hypochlorite prior to distribution.
 Strict regimens of chlorine residual samples are taken daily to insure proper disinfection.
-The current water rate as of this publication (1/18) is \$6.50 per 1,000 gallons of water.
-We pumped 71,773,000 gallons of water for the year which is down over 45 million gallons in production per year than in 2005.
-We have made significant gains on tightening up the distribution system.
+The current water rate as of this publication is \$8.25 per 1,000 gallons of water.
+We pumped 91,079,000 gallons of water for the calendar year and was up about 9% due to main breaks, reservoir work, etc...